 AFP recently reported that e-cigarettes contain up to ten times more carcinogens than regular tobacco, citing research by Japanese researchers.
 Other prominent scholars however, tone it down and thinks that what was reported in the media does not match the actual research.
 The Norwegian NRK wrote in an article last week:

-six times lower than in tobacco, says Konstantinos Farsalinos, which is considered a world-leading researchers in the right e-cigarettes.
+- Even in the worst product tested the values of the carcinogen formaldehyde that were six times lower than in tobacco, says Konstantinos Farsalinos, which is considered a world-leading researchers in the right e-cigarettes.

 Even Karl Erik Lund at the Norwegian Institute for Alcohol and drug research is sceptical after reading the Japanese report.